Compx International Inc: A Hig - GuruFocus.com

-Compx International Inc (CIX, Financial), a prominent player in the Business Services industry, has been making waves in the stock market.
-As of August 16, 2023, the company's stock price stands at $24.81, with a market cap of $305.506 million.
-The stock has seen a gain of 7.54% today and an impressive 8.48% increase over the past four weeks.
-This article will delve into the company's GF Score and its various components, providing a comprehensive analysis of its financial performance.
+Compx International Inc (CIX, Financial), a prominent player in the Business Services industry, is currently trading at $25.71 per share.
+With a market capitalization of $316.6 million, the stock has seen a gain of 4.69% today and an impressive 11.02% over the past four weeks.
+This article will delve into the company's financial performance, using the GF Score and other key metrics to provide a comprehensive analysis.

 GF Score Analysis